 Hair graft complications

-Although the risks are very low if done properly, some post-procedure complications can still occur.
+Although the risks are very low if done properly, some complications can still occur after the procedure.

 The most frequent are: